Rafal5671/BookShopFrontEnd/README.md

 * User authentication using JWT
 * Component-based architecture with Next.js and TypeScript
 * Server-side rendering (SSR) for SEO and performance
+* Backend APIs powered by Spring Boot
-* Integration with PostgreSQL backend
+* Integration with PostgreSQL database

 ---